connorgarmey/Dawg_Patrol_5_AI_Takeover/README.md

 - pip install faiss-cpu
 - pip install psutil

-4. Start Redis-stack server if using Redis as a vector store:
+4. Start Redis-stack server if using Redis as a vector store

 5. Start Ollama